AFRICA

 25) May the competition authority request a merger notification or oppose a transaction even if thresholds are not met?

-No. However, this does not prevent COPROCOM/SUTEL from requesting information to confirm the transaction was not subject to the merger control process and/or open an investigation if the information provided to the relevant authority is determined to be false.
+No. However, this does not prevent COPROCOM from requesting information to confirm the transaction was not subject to the merger control process and/or open an investigation if the information provided to the relevant authority is determined to be false.

 Referral to and from other authorities